 Why we protect estuaries

-- Estuaries are valuable environmental assets that are under increasing pressure from development.
-With more than 80% of New South Wales’s population living on or near the coast, coastal council areas are rapidly developing and growing faster than councils elsewhere in the State.
+Estuaries are valuable environmental assets that are under increasing pressure.
+With more than 80% of New South Wales’s population living on or near the coast, coastal local government areas are rapidly developing and growing faster than those elsewhere in the State.

-- Estuaries are at risk from extreme weather events.
-Climate change projections suggest that extreme rainfall events will increase in frequency and intensity in New South Wales.
+Estuaries are at risk from extreme weather events.
+Climate change projections suggest that extreme rainfall events will increase in frequency and intensity.
 Extreme rainfall events and large damaging storms can cause flooding in rivers and estuaries as well as flash flooding.
 They can also cause soil erosion and water pollution, threatening natural estuarine ecosystems, commercial enterprises and public amenity.

 How we protect and manage estuaries

-- provide technical assistance and funding to help local councils plan and implement estuary management projects.
+- provide technical support and funding to help local councils plan and implement estuary management projects, manage risks from coastal hazards, restore coastal habitats and improve estuary health.